 A second 32-seat classroom located near the main ECC facility contains state-of-the-art equipment to handle the increased demand for engineering multimedia instructional capabilities.
 Managed by the ECC staff, this classroom is available for classes, seminars, lectures, and lab sessions.

-In the Department of Chemical Engineering computing room ten PCs with specialized software packages such as Aspen, a Chemical Engineering Design Process Simulator, FACTORY FLOOR, a process control program, MatLab, and Polymath are available for undergraduate teaching and research.
+In the Department of Chemical Engineering computing room ten PCs with specialized software packages such as Aspen, a Chemical Engineering Design Process Simulator, MatLab, and Polymath are available for undergraduate teaching and research.

-The Department of Civil and Environmental Engineering has two computational facilities.
+The Department of Civil and Environmental Engineering has three computational facilities.
 The CADD Laboratory contains 30 state-of-the-art PCs, one network printer; and a direct projection multimedia system.
-Available software includes AutoCAD Civil3D, the Bentley Suite with over 50 engineering software packages (including Inroads, Leap, Microstation, RAM, SewerCAD, STAAD, WaterCAD, etc.); ANSYS, HCS, Maple, MatLab, Mathematica, MicroPAVER, MS Office, and others.
-Modern geomatics and surveying equipment (funded by the Champlin Foundations) including electronic Total Station and GPS for field data acquisition are linked to the CADD lab PCs, printers, and plotters for GIS representation and analysis.
+Available software includes the Autodesk Educational Master Suite, the Bentley Suite with over 50 engineering software packages (including Inroads, Leap, Microstation, RAM, SewerCAD, STAAD, WaterCAD, etc.); Abaqus, HCS, Maple, MatLab, Mathematica, MicroPAVER, MS Office, and others.
 The senior Capstone Design Project Studio has six PCs, a reference library, and a direct projection multimedia system, used by the design teams during the integrated capstone design project.
 The Smart Lab includes 8 state-of-the-art laptops interfacing with sensors used by students to evaluate the condition of existing structures.
 The facility has a network printer, direct projection multimedia system and sophisticated instrumentation for structural behavior measurements.